cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/09_ingress.md

 kubectl describe ing ingress
 ```

-## 14. Visit the Applications "red" and "blue" in your browser via
+## 14. Visit the applications "red" and "blue" in your browser via

 * `http://<EXTERNAL-IP>/red`
 * `http://<EXTERNAL-IP>/blue`